industrial-optimization-group/DESDEO/README.md

 ## Installation

+### Requirements

+The packages belonging to the DESDEO framework require Python 3.7 or newer.

 ### Using DESDEO as a software library

 The DESDEO package can be found on [PyPI](https://pypi.org/project/desdeo/), and can be installed by invoking pip: